 Spending a weekend in Santee, Nebraska, at our tribe’s annual powwow, I was reminded of the patriotism Native Americans share with their fellow non-Native citizens.
 Statistically, Native Americans serve in the military at a higher rate than other groups.

 Despite a history with government and fellow Americans that borders on hatred, Native Americans have served alongside their brethren in every war, beginning with the American Revolutionary War.
 Through the wars, tribes have supported a variety of sides – some with American enemies – based on their beliefs.
 Approximately 1.7 percent of the military is Native American (they make up .8% of the American population), more than any other ethnic group based on per capita.
 Our family has had four of five brothers serve – two in the Army and one each in the Air Force and Navy.

 One school of thought involving military service is that Native Americans have historically viewed service as important.
 Another thought is that joining the military is a way out of their current environment.
 A decent job, pay, benefits and college fund are enticing to a young person, who may not see a positive future otherwise.

 While Native Americans have served in every war the United States has been involved in, they were not citizens for many of them.
-Native Americans became American citizens following the passage of the Snyder Act in 1924.
+Indigenous Peoples became American citizens following the passage of the Snyder Act in 1924.